The Study of Last Things

 The point is that the establishment of the Messianic kingdom and the destruction of the pagan empires is not an instantaneous event.
 In his vision Daniel is alone concerned with the fact that God and His Christ will ultimately emerge victorious over the beast.
 The time and manner in which this occurs is not addressed by Daniel.
 In other words, Daniel is concerned with the goal or end and not the means and manner whereby it is achieved.
 Consequently, like so many of the OT prophets, Daniel did not differentiate between the first and second comings of King Jesus, nor did he perceive the manner or phases in which the Messianic kingdom would emerge corresponding to the nature of the two comings of Christ.

-In sum, the answer to our first question as it is raised by Daniel 2 and 7 is this: the Messianic kingdom has been established and the saints of God now rule, and, the Messianic kingdom will be established and the saints of God will rule.
+In sum, the answer to our first question as it is raised by Dan.
+2 and Dan.
+7 is this: the Messianic kingdom has been established and the saints of God now rule, and, the Messianic kingdom will be established and the saints of God will rule.
 It is the relationship between fulfillment in the present and consummation in the future.

 I disagree with Storms.
 I maintain that, in fact, the Messianic kingdom has not been established.
 If it has, why are the Jewish people, the people of the Messiah, completely oblivious of that fact?
-I maintain, further, that there is no sense in which the saints of God now rule in the terms of the prophecies of Daniel 2 and 7.
-Quite to the contrary, in many countries in this world, the saints are being marginalized and slaughtered.
+I maintain, further, that there is no sense in which the saints of God now rule in the terms of the prophecies of Dan.
+2 and Dan.
+7. Quite to the contrary, in many countries in this world, the saints are being marginalized and slaughtered.
 How can it be said that we are ruling?
 Over whom are we ruling?
 Over what territory are we ruling?
 There is presently no rule taking place either by the Messiah or by any of His people in the sense that Nebuchadnezzar's dream (Dan.
 2) and Daniel's vision (Dan.
 7) indicate.